stschiff/rarecoal/README.md

 A particularly useful parameter for this command is the `--paramsFile` option, which lets you specify the output of a previous maxl or mcmc run as the starting point for MCMC.
 A typical work flow is to first run `maxl` on a particular model to get close to the maximum, and then use `mcmc` with `--paramsFile` to begin at the point found by `maxl`.

 ### rarecoal logl
 The command simply takes a model and a histogram and spits out the log likelihood for that particular model.
-In addition, you can specify an output file for the complete joint allele frequency spectrum, which is useful if you want to compare empirical with theoretical spectra (fits).
+In addition, you can specify an output file for the complete joint allele frequency spectrum, which can be useful if you want to compare empirical with theoretical spectra (see also `fitTable` for a more condensed output for plotting fits).
 A typical command line is:

     rarecoal logl -T testData/5popSimTemplateFixedPop.txt -x [0.001,0.002,0.003,0.004,1] -m 4 -i testData/5popSplit_combined.txt -s model_spectrum.txt

 which gives the likelihood and writes the probability for each allele frequency pattern into the filed specified by `-s`.
 Note that you can again use `--paramsFile` to input the output of a previous `mcmc` or `maxl` run.

-In contrast to `maxl` and `mcmc`, which need a model template, `logl` also accepts model specifications via the command line, given by the options `-j` and `-p`, as explained in the help text.
+In contrast to `maxl` and `mcmc`, which need a model template, `logl` also accepts model specifications via the command line, given by the options `-j`, `-p` and `--split`, as explained in the help text.
 Note that for setting events of type "K" (see model template syntax above) on the command line, you need to be give both of `-j` and `-p`.

 ### rarecoal prob
 A little program which lets you compute the probability for a particular pattern using rarecoal.
 Similarly to `logl`, it accepts models via a template and via command line options.
 An example is: